9 Landscaping Tips for SummerApril 14, 2020

 9. Do Regular Cleanup

-Another one of the great landscaping tips for summer is to do regular cleanup.
+A neat and tidy yard is one of the summer landscaping ideas, which is why another one of the great landscaping tips for summer is to do regular cleanup.
 A great way to keep an eye out for weeds and maintain your landscaping is to clean up regularly.
 Block out some time and take a slow walk around your property, especially after storms have come through.
 If you have trees, check for dead hanging limbs that need to be cut away and pick up any that have fallen to the ground.

 Prune and trim trees, bushes, and plants that might be too close to your house or could interfere with any function inside your home like the AC condenser.
 In addition to other types of weeds, also check for vines near your home.
 Although they can be pretty, vines growing on your house can trap moisture against your house and also give insects and pests another way to find their way into your home.